 Update 7 May 2020

 The Statement of Community Involvement (SCI) for Planning Services sets out how the Council will engage with the community in planning policy, planning applications and neighbourhood plans.
-We consulted January-February 2020 and was adopted by the Council on the 13th of January, 2020.
+We consulted January-February 2020 and was adopted by the Council on the 13th January 2020.

 Local residents, businesses and community groups in the preparation of planning documents and the consideration of planning applications.
 After extensive consultation, the SCI was initially introduced in 2009 and subsequently revised in 2016.
 The SCI is now being updated to reflect further reforms to the planning system.